 Let’s go back in time and see what the first ‘after’ picture (in 2004) looked like shall we?

-We painted the room yellow and because they previously had a sectional, we chose another one in blue (not brown even though that was the current trendy neutral).
+We painted the room yellow and because they previously had a sectional.
+We chose a new sectional in blue (not brown, even though that was the current trendy neutral).
+And, as I’ve said before, a colourful sofa is more timeless.
 Lynette and Bob have a big family so when they entertain, everyone is in this room.

 Lynette loves blues and they already had some lovely original artwork that we used.

 After the sectional was installed, they decided they wanted an ottoman instead of a coffee table, which is why that space is empty for the first after photo (it was still on order and came later).

 I had not mastered the art of arranging pillows yet.
 So for the after photo, I stood them up on an angle.

 Don’t judge me, haha.
 We all start somewhere.

 This was the artwork in the entry, so I chose a red and we painted an accent wall there and I repeated some red in the living room (above).